“These are perilous times. The crown must forge new alliances – and these alliances must often be sealed in matrimony.”

 - Direwolf ring bearer

 As for her team of trusted advisors, Dany’s right-hand woman Missandei is your inspiration.
 Her look is simple and understated, with a few staples – chokers, earth tones and long dresses with a breezy vibe.
-Bridesmaids can wear a flowy, ethereal halter dress in muted blues, with a pair of simple sandals like this one from Henkaa.
+Bridesmaids can wear a flowy, ethereal halter dress in muted blues, with a pair of simple sandals like this convertible dress style from Henkaa.
 Oh so comfy and oh so easy to organise.

 For something a bit sexier, there’s always Missandei’s two-piece look.
 Pair a floor-length cotton skirt with a crop top that shows off the midriff.
 Finish the flawless combo with a metal collar necklace that accentuates the collar bones.
 You’ll have Grey Worm really wishing he wasn’t part of the Unsullied.